vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Create a workspace
 ^^^^^^^^^^^^^^^^^^

-Open Ohara Manager with your browser (http://192.168.56.105:5050) and should see a popup window showing up in the middle of your screen:
+Open Ohara Manager with your browser (http://192.168.56.102:5050) and you should see a dialog showing up right in the middle of your screen:

 - Click on the QUICK CREATE button to open a new dialog